Skip to Content

 Physics of the Future: How Science Will Shape Human Destiny and Our Daily Lives by the Year 2100

-Physics of The Future is slightly different from some of the other books on this by Michio Kaku as it deals with the future but in a relative timescale.
+Physics of the Future is slightly different from some of the other books on this by Michio Kaku, as it deals with the future but on a relative timescale.

 This book deals with what the future might look like by 2100.
-While not all of us will be here by then, if you’d be 80 then if you were born in 2020, it’s close to enough to make for fascinating reading.
+While not all of us will be here by then, if you were 80 then if you were born in 2020, it’s close to enough to make for fascinating reading.

 The book is split into three sections with Kaku looking at, and making predictions about the near future (2000-2030), midcentury (2030-2070) and far future (2070-2100).